 Habitat and Ecology

-It is threatened by the significant deforestation caused by uncontrolled logging around the type locality.
+This species is threatened by the significant deforestation caused by uncontrolled logging around the type locality.

-Further studies are needed to better determine the species range, and the threats to it.
+Further studies are needed to determine the species full range and threats to the species.

 Red List Status